dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 We would need to define brand new types in these new frameworks to replace the ones that will ultimately be removed.
 We can't use type forwarders because it's not possible to deprecate use of a type through a type forwarder, but not have it be deprecated if you use it directly.

 This also has a similar unresolved question around `ThreadPoolScheduler` was was discussed in [option 4](#option-4-systemreactive-remains-the-primary-package-and-becomes-a-facade).
+The most likely solution would be to deprecate the members of `ThreadPoolScheduler` that are unique to UWP, and to add a new type with the same functionality (but non-deprecated) in a separate component.
+This would be the first step on a path that would eventually see UWP get the same `ThreadPoolScheduler` as everything else.

 ### Other options less seriously considered